andlessa/SMStoEFT/validation/README.md

  1. Top Couplings with Form Factors (Top-FormFactors):
     - OnShell: assumes on-shell tops (valid for $q + q \to \bar{t} + t$ production)
     - OneLoop: assumes off-shell tops for the $t-t-g$ vertex and the 1 loop calculation for the $t-t-g-g$ vertex with on-shell tops and gluons (valid for $g + g \to \bar{t} + t$ production)
-  1. Top EFT physical (Top-EFTphysical): EFT matched model in the physical Basis.
+  1. Top EFT (Top-EFT): EFT matched model in the physical Basis.

 ### Top Pair Production: q + q > t + t